 - The General Education requirement for theology and religious studies can be fulfilled by any course offered by this department with the NEW subject code TRS.
 (This requirement is not fulfilled by any ethics courses, identified by the subject code ETH.)

 - The general education requirement for ethics can be fulfilled by any ETH course offered by either this department or the Philosophy Department.
-(None of the ethics courses are listed under either Theology and Religious Studies or Philosophy; instead, they are listed as a separate group of courses in this catalog under Ethics.

 - To assist students to reflect on and personally engage in the search for meaning as a central dimension of human identity

 - To develop students' understanding and appreciation of the breadth of human religious experience in today's culturally diverse world